jaycujoh/atlas-bot/README.md

   - Updated the AI prompt to provide more detailed and actionable advice.
   - Increased the `max_tokens` limit to allow for longer and more comprehensive analysis.

-### Future Plans
+### 🔮 Future Plans
-- **Re-Adding the 'RESOURCES' section**:
+- **Re-Adding the `RESOURCES` Section**:
-   - Integrate a web-browsing feature into the AI to dynamically fetch relevant resources (e.g., articles, videos, and guides) based on the replay analysis.
+  - Integrate a **web-browsing feature** into the AI to dynamically fetch relevant resources (e.g., articles, videos, and guides) based on the replay analysis.
-   - Ensure the resources are accurate and up-to-date.
+  - Ensure the resources are **accurate and up-to-date** by linking to trusted sources like YouTube, TeamLiquid, and Reddit.
   - Provide tailored recommendations for specific challenges, such as countering a particular composition or improving build order execution.

+- **Adding Commands**:
+  - Introduce **user commands** to allow for more interactive and customizable analysis.
+  - Examples:
+    - `!analyze <replay_file>`: Analyze a specific replay file.
+    - `!buildorder <player_name>`: Display the build order for a specific player.
+    - `!resources <topic>`: Fetch resources for a specific topic (e.g., countering a particular strategy).

+- **Creating an .exe File**:
+  - Develop a standalone **.exe application** for easier installation and use, especially for users who are not familiar with Python or command-line tools.
+  - This will make ATLAS more accessible to a wider audience.

 - **Add More Detailed Metrics**:
   - Include additional metrics such as resource collection rates, APM (actions per minute), and unit losses.
 - **Support for More Replay Types**: